The Journeyman Project 3: Legacy of Time: Versions

 In February 1998, Legacy of Time shipped on four CD-ROMs for both Mac and Windows, but later was released on one DVD-ROM which had separate Mac and Windows versions.
 The Macintosh DVD version was released in May 1998, being one of the first DVD-ROM games for the Mac platform (in fact, it was bundled with Macintosh PowerBooks that had a DVD drive, the disc could be seen during the introduction of the PowerBook G3 Wallstreet).
 The Mac version used the same graphics as the CD-ROM version due to the enhanced graphics intended for the DVD version being not ready in time.
 Later that year on September 2, the Windows DVD version was released and included the enhanced graphics and movies, as well as MPEG-2 trailers of both Legacy of Time and Riven.
 Solutions exist to run this version on Mac OS.
 The Journeyman Project Trilogy Package included the original CD-ROM version.
 While only the Windows versions of the other two games are included, Legacy of Time included the Mac version.

 A Mac OS X version was announced on The Journeyman Project Blog.
 The project began in secret in February 2008 and was headed by Michel Kripalani, Tommy Yune, and Roland Gustafsson of Presto Studios who were involved in the original development of the game.
 It was originally planned for release in January 2009, but delayed due to a bug in QuickTime 7.6 which caused cosmetic issues.
 The bug was fixed in QuickTime 7.6.2.
 The Mac OS X version was released in November.
 The application is PowerPC only and thus works up to OS X 10.6.

 A digital version was released at GOG.com on March 20, 2012.

 Reception

+Next Generation commented, "Photo-realistic point-and-click adventure games are like Kryptonite to most gamers, but Broderbund's Jouneyman Project 3: Legacy of Time manages to avoid the pitfalls of the genre and deliver an enjoyable gaming experience with an interesting story, sharp graphics, and a good use of technology."
+They particularly praised the ability to impersonate NPCs and the usage of this ability in character interactions and puzzles, as well as the ability to examine the pre-rendered surroundings in 360 degrees.

 By July 1998, Legacy of Time had sold 52,269 copies and earned $2,178,771 in the United States, following its release in February.
 It was developed on a budget of $1.8 million.

-Legacy of Time was a finalist for the Academy of Interactive Arts & Sciences' 1997 "Adventure Game of the Year" award, which ultimately went to Blade Runner.
+During the inaugural Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Legacy of Time for "PC Adventure Game of the Year", which was ultimately awarded to Blade Runner.

 In 2011, Adventure Gamers named Legacy of Time the 46th-best adventure game ever released.